-- Has work you admire or respect.
+- Have work you admire or respect.

 - Can provide you with insight into your area of specialization.

-- Going to office hours regularly
+- Going to office hours regularly.

-- Attending departmental socials
+- Attending departmental socials.

-- Letting your faculty member/s know about your research and teaching preferences so that you may be advised of research, writing or teaching opportunities
+- Letting your faculty member/s know about your research and teaching preferences so that you may be advised of research, writing or teaching opportunities.

-- Volunteering or applying to work on a research project with faculty
+- Volunteering or applying to work on a research project with faculty.

-- Volunteering to sit on a departmental or university committee of students and faculty in your area of interest
+- Volunteering to sit on a departmental or university committee of students and faculty in your area of interest.

-- Attending national meetings/conferences at which departmental faculty will be present
+- Attending national meetings/conferences at which departmental faculty will be present.

 When you have identified potential networking contacts, the next step is to speak with them.
 An informational interview is a good low-pressure way to begin a conversation with a professional.
-Informational interviewing can provide you with first-hand information about a company, insight into current trends in a particular field, details on hiring, insight on skills/qualities they are seeking, experience speaking with employers and opportunity to build your network.
+Informational interviewing can provide you with first-hand information about a company, insight into current trends in a particular field, details on hiring, insight on skills/qualities they are seeking, experience speaking with employers and opportunities to build your network.